 In both a TIA and a stroke, a blood vessel blockage prevents blood and oxygen from reaching your brain.
 Unlike a major stroke, however, a TIA only blocks blood flow for a short time.

 Someone with a TIA may experience sudden but short-lived symptoms:

-- Loss of (or abnormal) sensations in an arm, leg or one side of the body
+- Loss of (or abnormal) sensations in an arm, leg, or on one side of the body

-- Weakness or paralysis of an arm or leg or one side of the body
+- Weakness or paralysis of an arm or leg or on one side of the body

 - Slurred speech